qudratyunusov/qudratyunusov/Roadmap.md

 ### Long term goals
-* Add support for PSGL.
-* Add a User Manager to manage folders like: `dev_hdd0/home/00000001`
+* Add a User Manager to manage folders like: `dev_hdd0/home/00000001`.
 * Improve the _Restart_ function: Some games still change their behaviour after restarting.
-* Implement an new ID Manager debugger for debugging different types of objects: PRX, VFS, Threads, etc. (Will be done in the PRX Loader).